Ask the CHO: Making change happen

 Would that help?
 What else can you do to create change at work?

-7 thoughts on “Ask the CHO: Making change happen”
+7 responses to “Ask the CHO: Making change happen”

 No one could stop me, as it was on my local machine, and as I explained the benefits, people quickly came around to the idea.
 After nine months, they are still talking about how much help this has been.
 I wasn’t able to affect much more change than that at the code level, but I am very happy and satisfied that I was able to do something.